-- 5.2.1 The Administrator will perform an FFT review on a Possible Violation before considering following the Alleged Violation process. - 5.2.2 Unless the Commission orders that other factors are to be considered, the

-Administrator will consider the following in performing an FFT review:
+- 5.2.1 The Administrator will perform an FFT review on a Possible Violation before considering following the Alleged Violation process. - 5.2.2 Unless the Commission orders that other factors are to be considered, the Administrator will consider the following in performing an FFT review:

-- 1) The underlying facts and circumstances (i.e., what happened, how, why, where and when); - 2) The specific Reliability Standard(s) possibly violated; - 3) Whether the Entity has mitigated or begun mitigation of the Possible Violation or not.
-A Mitigation Plan for a Possible Violation in the FFT process generally requires the expected completion be within three (3) months of submittal.
-Considering the recent approval and implementation of the FFT Process in BC, Possible Violations of Reliability Standards qualifying for FFT processing and considered to warrant a mitigation period longer than three months are still being evaluated. - 4) The Administrator's assessment of potential and actual level of risk to reliability, including mitigating factors during the period of non-compliance; - 5) Information that the Administrator may have about the perceived strength of the Entity's compliance program, including preventive and corrective processes and procedures, internal controls and culture of compliance; - 6) Information that the Administrator may have about the Entity's compliance record; and - 7) Whether aggravating factors are present. - 5.2.3 The Administrator will notify the Commission and the Entity in writing that it will follow the BC FFT Process.
+1) The underlying facts and circumstances (i.e., what happened, how, why, where and when);

+2) The specific Reliability Standard(s) possibly violated;

+3) Whether the Entity has mitigated or begun mitigation of the Possible Violation or not.
+A Mitigation Plan for a Possible Violation in the BC FFT Process generally requires the expected mitigation completion be within three (3) months of submittal.

+4) The Administrator's assessment of potential and actual level of risk to reliability, including mitigating factors during the period of non-compliance;

+5) Information that the Administrator may have about the perceived strength of the Entity's compliance program, including preventive and corrective processes and procedures, internal controls and culture of compliance;

+6) Information that the Administrator may have about the Entity's compliance record; and

+7) Whether aggravating factors are present.

+- 5.2.3 The Administrator will notify the Commission and the Entity in writing that it will follow the BC FFT Process.
 If, within thirty (30) days after that notice is sent, either: (a) the Commission directs the Administrator to proceed under any other process, or (b) the Entity provides a written request to the Administrator, with a copy to the Commission, requesting that the Alleged Violation process be followed instead, then the Administrator will instead follow the Alleged Violation process or such other process the Commission may direct. - 5.2.4 Unless the Commission orders otherwise, Possible Violations that are processed under the BC FFT Process will not be processed as Alleged Violations and will not become Confirmed Violations.
 A Possible Violation resolved through the BC FFT Process will not be classified as a contravention under the Act and will not attract administrative penalties.
-However, the existence of earlier Possible Violations that have been resolved through the BC FFT Process will be part of the Entity's compliance history that may be considered by the Commission in determining penalties for other contraventions for the Entity. - 5.2.5 Mitigation information is an important consideration of whether a Possible Violation is considered for the BC FFT process.
-Nonetheless, if a Possible
+However, the existence of earlier Possible Violations that have been resolved through the BC FFT Process will be part of the Entity's compliance history that may be considered by the Commission in determining penalties for other contraventions for the Entity. - 5.2.5 Mitigation information is an important consideration of whether a Possible Violation is considered for the BC FFT Process.
+Nonetheless, if a Possible Violation included in the BC FFT Process has not yet been mitigated, the Entity must submit a Mitigation Plan to the Administrator, or a description of how the Possible Violation has been mitigated, within thirty (30) days after the

-Violation included in the BC FFT Process has not yet been mitigated, the Entity must submit a Mitigation Plan to the Administrator, or a description of how the Possible Violation has been mitigated, within thirty (30) days after the Administrator notifies the Entity that it will follow the BC FFT Process.
-The provisions of section 5.0 of the CMP dealing with Mitigation Plans are applicable.
+Administrator notifies the Entity that it will follow the BC FFT Process.
+The provisions of section 5.0 of the Compliance Monitoring Program dealing with Mitigation Plans are applicable.